Diverging from canon, 'Insurgent' finds steelier wartime heroine

+BRIEF-Nordson says co, Viking Merger, Vention and VMHI amend agreement and plan of merger - SEC filing

+* On March 30, Nordson, Viking Merger Corp, Vention and VMHI entered into first amendment to agreement and plan of merger - SEC filing

-LOS ANGELES With a new haircut and storyline, Shailene Woodley as "Divergent" heroine Tris Prior is hell-bent on revenge, battling the ghosts of her past in "Insurgent," the second film in the young adult sci-fi action film franchise.
+LOS ANGELES, March 19 With a new haircut and storyline, Shailene Woodley as "Divergent" heroine Tris Prior is hell-bent on revenge, battling the ghosts of her past in "Insurgent," the second film in the young adult sci-fi action film franchise.

-"Insurgent," out in U.S. theatres on Friday, picks up where the first film in the dystopian series ended, with the genocide of Tris' parents and the people in her faction after she joins another community.

 Traumatized by the slaughter, Tris sets her mind on killing the calculating ruler Jeanine, played by Oscar-winning actress Kate Winslet ("The Reader"), who orchestrated the mass murder.